Frequently Asked Questions

 When you register as a host, a personal fundraising page will be created for you.
 For help setting up your page, view our handy User Guide here.

-You can share your fundraising page in a variety of ways, including social media, email, text message and WhatsApp, and ask your friends and family to donate directly to your Feast.
+You can share your fundraising page in a variety of ways, including social media, email, text message and messaging apps, and ask your friends and family to donate directly to your Feast.
 Funds raised on your fundraising page will be transferred directly to the Asylum Seeker Resource Centre.

 You’re also able to download a personalised poster with a unique QR code to your fundraising page which you can display at your Feast to collect last minute donations.